open-edge-insights/eii-configmgr-agent/README.md

 >**Note:**
 > Any EII service `waits/restarts` if the config manager data store client key and certificates are yet to be made available for the container.
+> EII Certificates will be re-generated everytime the ConfigMgrAgent service brought up/restarted

  **Optional:** For capturing the data back from Etcd to a JSON file, run the etcd_capture.sh script.
 This can be achieved using the following command: